BMCARDONA/deep_work_tracker/README.md

 2023-06-17,8,2,3,3
 ```

+  Note:
-Note that the column names "Date" and "Deep Work Hours" should not be edited.
-The dates should be in the format the format `YYYY-MM-DD`.
+  - Only the column names of the categories (e.g., "Reading", "Writing", and "Coding") should be edited.
+  - A date in the “Date” column should be in the format `YYYY-MM-DD`.
+  - A value in the “Deep Work Hours” column represents the total deep work hours for a given day.
+Hence, it should be the sum of the category values that come after it.

 3. Run the script: